maxandersen/jupyter-java-binder/USAGE.md

 The extension is automatically installed when you build the Binder environment using the `postBuild` script.

+### What the postBuild script does:

+1. Installs and configures jbang
+2. Installs all Java kernels (jbang, jjava, rapaio, kotlin, ijava)
+3. Builds the jupyter-jbang-runner extension
+4. Installs the extension as a Python package
+5. Links the extension to JupyterLab
+6. Rebuilds JupyterLab to include the new extension

+This process ensures the run button appears in the toolbar when you open `.java` or `.jsh` files.

 ## Development

 To develop or modify the extension: